- 4.1.1 Replication and AUTO_INCREMENT

 The following sections provide information about what is supported and what is not in MySQL replication, and about specific issues and situations that may occur when replicating certain statements.

 Statement-based replication depends on compatibility at the SQL level between the source and replica.
 In other words, successful SBR requires that any SQL features used be supported by both the source and the replica servers.
-For example, if you use a feature on the replication source server that exists in MySQL 5.6 but was removed in MySQL 5.7, errors will occur if you replicate to a replica that uses MySQL 5.7.
+For example, if you use a feature on the replication source server that exists in MySQL 5.6 but was removed in MySQL 5.7, errors occur if you replicate to a replica that uses MySQL 5.7.
 Such incompatibilities also can occur within a release series when using pre-production releases of MySQL.

 For this reason, use Generally Available (GA) releases of MySQL for statement-based replication in a production setting, since we do not introduce new SQL statements or change their behavior within a given release series once that series reaches GA release status.